Bucks overcome 26-point deficit to beat Trail Blazers in Lillard's 1st game against former team - KTVZ

 AP Sports Writer

-Lillard played the first 11 seasons of his career with the Trail Blazers before requesting a trade over the summer and eventually landing in Milwaukee just before the start of training camp.
-He faced Portland for the first time.
+Lillard added 31 points and sealed the victory by making four free throws in the final 10 1/2 seconds.
+The seven-time all-NBA guard played the first 11 seasons of his career with the Trail Blazers before requesting a trade over the summer and eventually landing in Milwaukee.

+Leading up to the game, Lillard downplayed the prospect of facing his old team for the first time and noted it would be different Jan.
+31, when the Bucks visit Portland.

+“Once I walked in, I saw a lot of familiar faces,” Lillard said after the game.
+“I thought about going to the visitors’ locker room for a second.
+I was like, ‘Man, this is a little bit different.’
+Then when we got to the court, I saw everybody, and it was a weird feeling.
+But once we started playing, I kind of got over it quick.
+Just like before, I didn’t think it would be a big thing or a crazy thing, and it wasn’t.”

 A shot-clock violation enabled Milwaukee to get the ball in a tie game with 39.3 seconds left.
-Lillard missed a 3-pointer and Bobby Portis couldn’t connect on a putback attempt, but Antetokounmpo got the tip-in to put the Bucks ahead with 18.5 seconds left.
+Lillard missed a 3-pointer and Bobby Portis couldn’t connect on a putback attempt, but Antetokounmpo got the tip-in.

+“He’s one of the greatest players to play this game, and he showed it tonight,” Bucks coach Adrian Griffin said about Antetokounmpo.
+“We were kind of dead in the water, searching, trying to find some momentum.
+It was a gritty win.”

-The Blazers appeared to have a chance to tie it when Antetokounmpo appeared to foul out on Malcolm Brogdon’s drive with 14.6 seconds left.
-Bucks coach Adrian Griffin challenged the call, and the foul was overturned upon a replay review.
+Portland appeared to have a chance to tie it when Antetokounmpo was called for his sixth foul on Brogdon’s drive with 14.6 seconds left.
+Griffin challenged the call, and the foul was overturned upon a replay review.

 The overturn led to a jump ball between Milwaukee’s Brook Lopez and Portland’s Deandre Ayton.
-The ball ended up in the hands of Lillard, who made two free throws with 10.5 seconds remaining.
+The ball ended up in the hands of Lillard, who made two free throws.

 After Portland’s Shaedon Sharpe missed a 3-point attempt, Lillard made two more free throws to complete the scoring.

-Sharpe added 17 points points for the Trail Blazers, and Ayton had 14 points and 13 rebounds.
-Rrookie Scoot Henderson had a career-high 13 points.
+Sharpe had 17 points points for the Trail Blazers, and Ayton had 14 points and 13 rebounds.
+Rookie Scoot Henderson had a career-high 13 points.

 Milwaukee played without Khris Middleton because of tendinitis in his left Achilles.

-“No timeline,” Bucks coach Adrian Griffin said.
+“No timeline,” Griffin said.
 “Just day to day.
-We’ll see how responds to treatment.
+We’ll see how he responds to treatment.
 I think things are promising.”

 UP NEXT